UX Design process: 6 Stages to build better products

 User personas

 User personas are realistic representations of your typical users.
 A persona usually includes key characteristics like challenges, motivations, personality, demographics, uses for your product, and a potential scenario.
-This helps you to empathize and understand what an ideal experience for each of your different user groups might be.
+They help you to empathize and understand what an ideal experience for each of your different user groups might be.

 Sketching